 Cathy

-My mother was a nurse and I vividly remember growing up while she was in nursing school and seeing the impact she had on patients throughout her career, I always knew I would work in healthcare in some capacity.
+I always knew I would work in healthcare in some capacity.
 My first job was working in a nursing home kitchen.
-I also worked as a pharmacy technician and as a medical secretary, so I have always had an affinity for this profession.
+I also worked as a pharmacy technician and as a medical secretary.
+My mother is also a nurse.

-I’m a “Chatty Cathy” and love making connections through therapeutic communication.
-It’s a privilege to put people at ease even during difficult times.
+I’m a “Chatty Cathy” and love making connections.
+It’s a privilege to put people at ease even during difficult time.

 Before coming to BAMF Health, I worked in cardiovascular imaging at a large health system.
-I loved the multidisciplinary team but wanted something more exciting.
-My neighbor is Matt DeLong, BAMF’s VP of Radiopharmacy, and hearing him talk about the culture and mission of BAMF was very intriguing.
-I worked with nuclear medicine in my previous role performing stress tests, so when Matt showed me around BAMF, I was blown away!
+I loved the multidisciplinary team, but wanted something more exciting.
+My neighbor is Matt Delong, BAMF’s VP of Radiopharmacy, and he thought I should consider working here.
+I worked with nuclear medicine in my previous role performing stress tests, so when Matt showed me around BAMF, I was blown away.
 Aside from our Director of Clinical Operations, Brandi, I was BAMF’s first nurse.

 Christina